KimJuly/CV/README.md

 ## Responsibilities:
 - Provide support for project execution involving new solution if required.

-- Followup to closure in order to implement change and escalate to supervisor if required.
+- Followup to closure in order to implement change and escalate to supervisor if required

-- Design and implement solutions (using industry standard best practices) with functions in the organization that utilize and access Salesforce.com.

 Environment: Pages, Data Loader, HTML, JavaScript.